tejaskhanna4600/THE-BIG-BANK-THEORY-1/INSTRUCTIONS.md

-# Setup and Usage Instructions
+# The Big Bank Theory - Setup and Usage Instructions

 ## 🎯 How to Use This System